benmenglyu/benmenglyu.github.io/_pages/about.md

   - /about.html
 ---

 My name is Benmeng Lyu, and I am a quantitative researcher at AQUMON, focusing on Global Asset Allocation and Portfolio Optimization.
 Before that, I obtained my Ph.D. in Applied Mathematics from the University of Hong Kong, where I was fortunate to be supervised by Prof.Wai-Ki Ching(HKU) and Prof.Jiawen Gu(SUSTech).
-My research interests lie in Portfolio Optimization, Quantitative Finance, AI applications in Finance, and Stochastic Control.
+My research interests lie in Portfolio Optimization, Operational Research, AI applications in Finance, and Stochastic Control.

 I am passionate about all aspects of mathematics, computer science, and finance, diving into the financial market with STEM tools.